 The 2017-18 season saw Dorking Wanderers line up in the Bostik Premier League (Step 3) for the first time in their history, which coincided with the building of and the future move to the newly constructed, multi million pound Meadowbank Stadium development in the heart of Dorking Town Centre.

 In 2018-19 Dorking Wanderers kicked off the new season in their brand new stadium in Meadowbank Park.
 Following a mixed start to the season, mainly due to a number of injuries to key players, Wanderers really found their form from December onwards, and subsequently only lost one league game in 2019.
-The team went on to win the Bostik Premier League by 22 points, meaning that they are now playing in the National League South (Step 2) for the first time in their history.
+The team went on to win the Bostik Premier League by 22 points, securing a place in the National League South (Step 2) for the first time in their history.
 This fantastic achievement was made even more special due to the fact that it coincided with the clubs 20 year anniversary.

 Events off the field would determine the outcome of the 2019 - 20 season with the Covid-19 Pandemic bringing all sport in the UK to an abrupt halt.